jeyaprakashrajagopal/Dynamic-Robot-Model-Parameter-Identification-via-Domain-Specific-Optimization/README.md

 2. The numerical calculations are debugged.

-3. The semantics related findings can be used to solve this problem.
+3. The semantics related findings can be used to solve the logical errors.